fishnchipper/line-firebase-light/README.md

    ![app shell content](./docs/line-fb-app-shell-content.png)

-- `OAuth 2.0 and OpenID Connect` enabled
+- `OAuth 2.0` and `OpenID Connect` enabled
 - `Firebase database access` enabled
-- Focus on your own content pages
+- Independent content pages
 - Easy to add secure ([OAuth2.0](https://tools.ietf.org/html/draft-ietf-oauth-access-token-jwt-06)) access token based `RESTful API` with automatic Swagger API document generation
-- Easy to add 3rd-party open-source javascript libraries
+- Easy to add 3rd-party open-source JavaScript libraries

 ## OAuth 2.0 and OpenID Connect
 [Google Firebase Admin SDK & Firebase JavaScript SDK](https://firebase.google.com/docs/auth) is used to acheive OAuth 2.0 and OpenID Connect.

-- Firebase server private key is required.
+- Firebase server private key is required to enable `OAuth 2.0` and `OpenID Connect`.
 Create your own Firebase project and then setup `databaseURL` of the Firebase project and `keyFilename` with the file containing the private key.
-Below is an part of `index.js` where the setup is required.
+Below is a part of `index.js` where the setup is required.

     ```
     const lineFirebaseOptions = {